 Digital Preservation is the process of storing systematically electronic files in multiple formats such as compact discs, cloud computing, Google drive, email accounts, external hard drives, among others.
-This is to guarantee that in conditions where the website crashes, there is natural calamity, fire and other man made destructions, virus invasions, the files are preserved.
+This process ensures that files are preserved in the event that there are web server crashes, natural calamities, fire, and other man-made destructions.